nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `remind` shows all events and birthdays happening in the next 7 days.
 * `remind 3` shows all events and birthdays happening in the next 3 days.

-Expected output when the command succeeds:
+Expected output when command succeeds:

-* Input: `remind`
+Input: `remind`
-* Output: `Showing all birthdays and events happening in the next 7 days: `

 ![Remind](images/Remind.png)

-Expected output when the command fails:
-* `Invalid command format!
-  remind: Reminds the user of the upcoming birthdays and events in the next n number of days.
-If no index is given, the default number of days is 7.
-  Parameters: INDEX (must be a positive integer)`
-  Example: `remind 1`

 [Scroll back to Table of Contents](#table-of-contents)